Soc 001 - Introduction to Sociology » Fall 2019 » Exam 1

 A position in society that cuts across other statuses a person holds, such as being a high-ranking Army officer, a college president, or a handicapped Olympian, would be considered that person’s ________.

-B. master status
+B. ascribed status

 C. social status

-D. ascribed status
+D. status set

 Question #26